meunomeecris/mac-cleanup-bash/README.md

   - Open the `clean_log.txt` file in your script folder
   - If the script has run, it will write a summary here
-  - If is empty, try to run the script manually
+  - If is empty, try to run the script manually (next step)

 </details>